A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Results

 \section{Results}

 To identify the benefit conferred by our temporal network architecture, we first evaluated our model without dropout at test time.
-In this non-Bayesian setting, model output was a single point estimate, that fell either in the high or low class zones, and was classified accordingly.
+In this non-Bayesian setting, model output was a single point estimate, which fell either in the high or low class zones, and was classified accordingly.
 Here, we achieved higher accuracy across both datasets than previously reported \cite{Miranda-Correa2017b, Katsigiannis2018} (Table \ref{tab:comparison_performance}).
+To further assess the effect of each network stream, we evaluated the CNN and LSTM stream separately (Table \ref{tab:comparison_performance}).
+The combined LSTM+CNN consistently outperformed either stream alone, indicating that the two streams each extract unique information relevant to the classification task.

 We next implemented our Bayesian framework with confidence threshold set to 50\% ($\alpha = 0.5$).
-As expected, maximal model coverage was observed (Fig. \ref{fig:ModelResults} B).
-Furthermore, classification accuracy outperformed the non-Bayesian setting (Table. \ref{tab:comparison_performance}), illustrating the performance increase conferred by our probabilistic framework, which can be considered a special case of ensemble learning.
+As expected, maximal model coverage was observed (Fig. \ref{fig:ModelResults}B).
+Furthermore, no significant difference was found between the non-Bayes model and the Bayesian model when $\alpha = 0.5$ (Mann-Whitney U test; $p > 0.1$), demonstrating that our Bayesian framework does not lead to any performance decrease when coverage is 100\% (Table. \ref{tab:comparison_performance}).
+For clarity, recall that $\alpha$ denotes our confidence threshold on the model output, and is not used to denote the significance level of hypothesis tests.

-As the certainty threshold, $\alpha$ increases, so too does classification accuracy, demonstrating a clear relationship between model confidence and propensity to make accurate predictions (Fig. \ref{fig:ModelResults} A, and Table \ref{tab:comparison_performance}).
+As the certainty threshold $\alpha$ increases, so too does classification accuracy, demonstrating a clear relationship between model confidence and propensity to make accurate predictions (Fig. \ref{fig:ModelResults}A, and Table \ref{tab:comparison_performance}).
 Naturally, as $\alpha$ increases, model coverage decreases due to the fact that fewer output distributions meet the necessary threshold for a prediction to be made.
-We see that with a 90\% confidence threshold ($\alpha = 0.9$), our model achieved peak accuracy for both datasets (Fig. \ref{fig:ModelResults} A, and Table \ref{tab:comparison_performance}).

-Interestingly, we found that certainty over model output was significantly greater for input time series that belong to the low valence class, for both datasets, as shown by Mann–Whitney–Wilcoxon test (Fig. \ref{fig:ModelResults} G,H).
+We see that with a 90\% confidence threshold ($\alpha = 0.9$), our model achieved peak accuracy for both datasets (Fig. \ref{fig:ModelResults}A, and Table \ref{tab:comparison_performance}).
+Interestingly, we found that certainty over model output was significantly greater for input time series that belong to the low valence class, for both datasets, as shown by Mann–Whitney U test (Fig. \ref{fig:ModelResults} G,H).
 This pattern is also reflected in the consistently better performance observed for the low valence class (Fig. \ref{fig:ModelResults} C,D,E,F).